ranfysvalle02/bvr-py/README.md

 - Cluster the embeddings to identify groups of similar chunks.
 - Select representative chunks from each cluster.

-From each cluster, the chunk whose embedding is closest to the centroid (the central point) of that cluster is selected.
+From each cluster, the chunk whose embedding is closest to the centroid (the central point) of that cluster is selected (or more chunks if chunks_per_cluster > 1).
 This chunk is considered the most representative of its cluster.
 So, if you have N clusters, you will end up with N representative chunks.

 ## Key Features